Language with Vision: a Study on Grounded Word and Sentence Embeddings: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this study, we designed a visual grounding framework that effectively produces grounded embeddings for all types of words from different embeddings.
-Our model, apart from its simplicity, shows excellent generalization performance across a wide range of NLP tasks covering unseen abstract and concrete words.
+In this study, we designed a visual grounding framework that effectively produces visually grounded word representations for all types of words from different kinds of embeddings.
+Our approach, apart from its simplicity, shows excellent generalization, as evidenced by its success on a variety of human-annotated similarity and relatedness tasks, including those involving unseen abstract and concrete words.
 We have made both the grounded embeddings and our framework publicly available.
+We further designed a series of experiments to shed light on the following research questions. \\

+{ \textbf{Visual grounding for abstract words:} Our approach employs a visual grounding pathway that is acquired during the process of grounding concrete words, which enables the indirect grounding of abstract concepts.
+Our study's results lend support to the indirect grounding theory, which posits that concrete words are directly grounded while abstract words are indirectly grounded through language \citep{howell2005model, louwerse2011symbol,hoffman2018concepts}. {Despite being trained on image captions within which concrete nouns far outnumber abstract nouns, our approach produces more refined clusters of both concrete and abstract words}, highlighting the framework's ability to capture the subtle nuances in the semantics of different word types across a wide range of human-annotated word collections. }

-Moreover, we investigated the best strategy of bridging language (here crudely represented as word/sentence embeddings) with vision.
+\textbf{Bridging language to vision:} We investigated various strategies of bridging language (here crudely represented as word/sentence embeddings) with vision.
 Our experiments support the following conclusions.

+First, textual word embeddings benefit from vision the most when they are aligned with vision as opposed to being merged.
+Our alignment strategy enables the textual embeddings to incorporate real-world knowledge through images without compromising the statistical knowledge gained from textual corpora.
+We showed by example that allowing too much visual information will overwhelm the textual embeddings.
+Injecting too much visual knowledge into the embeddings benefits concrete words while diminishing the performance on modeling abstract words. {This trade-off may be due to the distinct cognitive processing of abstract and concrete words, which engage overlapping but separate brain regions \citep[see][for reviews]{Montefinese2019, Mkrtychian2019}.
+Therefore, the right balance between concreteness and abstractedness represented in our experiments by visual properties of images and statistics of textual corpora is vital.}